sourcegraph/about/content/terms/security.md

 ### Infrastructure

 - All infrastructure is hosted on [Google Cloud Platform](https://cloud.google.com/security/) and managed through Terraform.
-- Customer instances are provisioned in fully segregated GCP enviroments, ensuring that customer data is fully segregated.
+- Customer instances are provisioned in fully segregated GCP environments, ensuring that customer data is fully segregated.
 - All communication to your Sourcegraph instance is encrypted using TLS 1.2 or greater.
 User credentials are encrypted at rest using 256-bit Advanced Encryption Standard (AES-256) keys in Galois Counter Mode (GCM).
 The keys are automatically rotated every 90 days.
 - All storage volumes are encrypted at rest, and data is encrypted in-cloud during transport.
 - We leverage IAM groups and rules to enforce the principle of least access across our cloud infrastructure.